yourlabs/django-autocomplete-light/test_api_project/README.rst

     cd test_api_project
     ./manage.py runserver 127.0.0.1:8001

+If you're not going to use localhost:8000 for test_project, then you should update source urls in `test_api_project/test_api_project/autocomplete_light_registry.py`.

 Now, note that there are `no or few countries in test_api_project database
 <http://localhost:8001/admin/cities_light/country/>`_.

+Again, test_project's database only includes countries France, Belgium and America so there's no need to try the other one unless you know what you're doing.

 Also note that, city and country autocomplete `work the same
 <http://localhost:8001/admin/project_specific/contact/add/>`_.
 The reason for